Intel’s i9 10900k Processor is an exceptionally powerful CPU.

 CPU coolers vary substantially in height.
 Some may be too tall to fit inside the computer case.
 Check the cooler’s spec sheet to confirm it will comfortably go inside the case.

-Dimensions is something to be especially keen on when you are ordering a CPU cooler online.
+Dimensions are something to be especially keen on when you are ordering a CPU cooler online.
 The images online can be misleading and you won’t always have a true sense of scale.

 It’s always advisable that you take measurements of your case then compare these with the product specifications available on the seller’s site.

 The layout of the motherboard plays a role in the type of cooler you buy.
-Some coolers will just not install properly on certain motherboards.
+Sure, its function is basically to hold the Cooler and provide it with power through CPU Fan connectors, but some coolers will just not install properly on certain motherboards.

 If you have a motherboard that has an uncluttered arrangement around the CPU area, you can fit almost any compatible cooler.
 But if the motherboard comes with plenty of heat pipes or large VRM Heatsinks around the CPU, then this alone can significantly limit the variety of CPU coolers you have to play with.